 What you definitely need to do before you settle on a name is a quick Google search and then an iTunes search.
 Make sure that name isn’t already being used.
 Also, make sure it’s easy to remember and easy to spell.

+After you’ve chosen your niche and found clarity with your topic, you should put some thought into your podcast format.
 Your format isn’t set in stone, but it helps to decide on what format you want to start with.

 Here are some of the traditional formats that you should consider: